Language selection

 There is a wide variety of door weatherstripping on the market, including kits that include weatherstripping and threshold or door bottom seals.
 Some products come with replacement seals.
 Look for high-quality, durable products.

 For sliding patio doors, replace weatherstripping and hardware when worn.
-Replace poor condition sliding patio doors with ENERGY STAR® certified units or with French or garden-style doors and additional energy-efficient windows.
+Replace poor condition sliding patio doors with ENERGY STAR® certified units.
 In the interim, older patio sliding doors not used in winter can be sealed with removable sealant or covered with heat-shrink film.

 Air sealing and repairing windows and doors can become part of the work of an air sealing contractor (see Section 3, “Materials”).
 If you are having only some of the windows or doors replaced, ask the contractor to check and replace defective weatherstripping on the remaining units.